siavava/mnml-yt/README.md

 ## What Worked Well

-- The Youtube API is surprisingly easy to work with, or maybe it's because @timofei told us everything we needed to do...
+- The Youtube API is surprisingly easy to work with, or maybe it's because you guys told us everything we needed to do.
 - React is also quite interesting.

 ## What Didn't